Wide Reads

 Original text

-f course Miss Bartlett accepted.
+Of course Miss Bartlett accepted.
 And, equally of course, she felt sure that she would prove a nuisance, and begged to be given an inferior spare room—something with no view, anything.
 Her love to Lucy.
 And, equally of course, George Emerson could come to tennis on the Sunday week.
+Lucy faced the situation bravely, though, like most of us, she only faced the situation that encompassed her.
+She never gazed inwards.
+If at times strange images rose from the depths, she put them down to nerves.
+When Cecil brought the Emersons to Summer Street, it had upset her nerves.
+Charlotte…

 Master this chapter.
 Complete your experience